 In May 2019, the Board approved a Voluntary Phased Retirement Program in anticipation of full retirement for employee members of APSCUF.
 The program allows eligible faculty members to reduce their work commitment over a period of one to three years.
-During fall 2019, the State System and faculty union successfully negotiated a second retirement incentive: The Enhanced Sick Leave Program (ESLP), which provided for increased accrued sick leave reimbursement for faculty who would retire prior to the start of the fall 2020 semester.
-Due to the success of this program, it was expanded to all employee groups, resulting in over 400 participants in the State System including 53 participants from West Chester University.
-In spring 2021, another ESLP program was approved by the Board of Governors for all employee groups.
-This program provided two windows of retirement, on or before June 30, 2021, or June 30, 2022.
+Beginning in fall 2019, the State System provided two phases of an Enhanced Sick Leave Program (ESLP) for all employee groups, which provided for increased accrued sick leave reimbursement for faculty who would retire prior to designated timeframes.
+In total, this program encompassed 884 employees system wide including 53 participants from Wester Chester University.
+All liabilities under this program were satisfied or accrued by June 30, 2022.
+These programs contributed to overall workforce realignment steps that have been taken throughout the System in accordance with financial sustainability planning.
+In the past three years, the workforce across the System has declined by 1,633 FTEs, or 15%, including 76 FTEs, or 4%, at West Chester University.